MadMaddie81/hi-lo/README.md

 * When 30 incorrect guesses has been made, the game will terminate.

 ### __Bad Guesses__
-* Only numbers in the chosen range will be accepted as valid guesses.
+* Only numbers in the chosen range will be accepted as a valid guess.
-* The game also remembers what numbers that has already been guessed on, and won't accept duplicate answers.
+* The game also remembers what numbers has already been guessed on, and won't accept duplicate guesses.
 * If an unacceptable guess has been entered, the game will respond with cheeky comments.

 ![Bad guess](images/bad-guess.png)